 Therefore, in the short-term, dreams can assist with your mood.
 However, the long-term benefits are even more substantial.

-You can deal with deeply stressful situations that have developed over time, such as overcoming an addiction.
+You can deal with deeply stressful situations that have developed over time.

 Relapse Dreams In Recovery